What is the Centennial QSO Party?

 All awards may be obtained by anyone who qualifies.
 There will be application forms that may be printed-out, filled-in and mailed to HQ, and there will be online application forms.

 - Worked all States with W1AW: Work each of the 50 states with QSOs with W1AW operating portable.
 W1AW/7 in Arizona counts for Arizona; W1AW/2 in New Jersey counts for New Jersey, etc. W1ØØAW in Connecticut does NOT count for Connecticut.
 Connecticut credit is given only for working W1AW/1 in Connecticut.
-A W1AW WAS certificate and plaque are available for in the US and outside the US (Pricing coming soon).
+A W1AW WAS certificate and a plaque will be available (pricing coming soon).

 - See the next section for the awards available for the Centennial Points Challenge.